-Unlike some cities, Fargo isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fargo are a mix of both white- and blue-collar jobs.
+Fargo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fargo is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Fargo who work in office and administrative support (12.06%), management occupations (9.30%), and sales jobs (9.12%).

 Also of interest is that Fargo has more people living here who work in computers and math than 95% of the places in the US.

 Fargo is made interesting by being both a reasonably big city and having a major college student population: students here will find that the city provides a lot of amenities, culture, and opportunities for them.
 Fargo is more than just a college town, however, though the thousands of students certainly are a major part of the character of the city, as well as a contributor to the local economy.